 Walking through the large gift shop to reach the End of the Trail Museum heightened my appreciation of the museum’s Indian artifacts.
 In contrast to the mostly mass-produced gifts, the handcrafted artifacts demonstrate the skill, time, and resources it took to make them.
-Marylee Thompson, owner of the museum, collected the clothing, pottery, weapons, baskets, jewelry, instruments, and other items on exhibit here over 40 years; many were gifts.
+Marylee Thompson, the owner of the museum, collected the clothing, pottery, weapons, baskets, jewelry, instruments, and other items on exhibit here for over 40 years; many were gifts.
 The small but packed museum is divided into six rooms.
-The entry room showcases ceremonial caps worn by women, and cradle boards, which were sometimes placed in trees to keep babies safe as they watched their mothers at work.
+The entry room showcases ceremonial caps worn by women, and cradleboards, which were sometimes placed in trees to keep babies safe as they watched their mothers at work.
 The other five rooms are organized by geographic area rather than tribal affiliation; among those represented are tribes from the Pacific Northwest, California, the Great Basin, the Plains, and the Southwest.
 You will learn much about the lives of Native Americans from the exhibits’ informative labels and placards.

 Accessible Parking: Yes

-Large lot at entrance
+Large lot at the entrance

 Accessible Restroom: Yes